 • Stomach problems such as indigestion or irregular bowel movements

 • Traveling eastward can lead to poor sleep upon arrival and trouble falling asleep

 • Traveling westward can lead to early awakenings, interrupted sleep, and frequent waking during sleep

 Other factors present during travel can cause problems.
-Being cramped up during long flights can lead to leg, back, and other muscle discomfort.
+Being cramped up during long flights can lead to leg, back, and other muscle discomforts.

 Jet Lag Treatments

 Fortunately for most travelers, jet lag is a temporary condition that can be quickly remedied and rarely requires professional intervention or therapy.

 As a general rule of thumb, when traveling east it takes about one day of recovery for each time zone crossed, and half the amount of time for westward travel.

 Jet lag has a maximum circadian rhythm disruption of up to twelve hours.

 Here are some DIY tips on dealing with jet lag: